xavierponcini/xavierponcini.github.io/CV.md

 ### Honours Research
 #### _University of Queensland_ Mar-Nov 2018

-Under the supervision of Prof. Jørgen Rasmussen we developed a new infinite class of integrable boundary conditions to the existing (2, 2) Temperley-Lieb loop model.
+Under the supervision of Prof. Jørgen Rasmussen we introducted a new infinite class of integrable boundary conditions to the existing (2, 2) Temperley-Lieb loop model.
 A key development in this research was a novel solution the the Yang-Baxter equation.
 This result permits a matrix representation of the Hamiltonian - facilitating a calculation of the energy level structure of the model.
 We also explored the representation theory of the (2, 2) Temperley-Lieb algebra where we provided new insights into the conditions of irreducibility of this structure.

 ### Undergraduate Research